-Clinical studies are a type of medical research designed to better understand a disease.
+Clinical trials are a type of medical research designed to better understand a disease.
 They can also explore different ways to treat a health condition, including developing new medicines that aren’t currently available.

 Researchers test a specific intervention, such as a new medicine, according to a detailed research plan.
-Health regulators, like the U.S. Food and Drug Administration (FDA) or the European Medicines Agency (EMA), approve these plans and oversee the development of new medicines.
+Health regulators, like the U.S. Food and Drug Administration (FDA) or the European Medicines Agency (EMA), and human ethics committees, such as institutional review boards approve these plans and oversee the development of new medicines.

 New medicines being tested in clinical trials are considered “investigational” only.
-During a series of trials, researchers monitor the safety and effectiveness of the medicine and compare results among the participants.
+During a series of trials, researchers monitor the safety and efficacy of the medicine and compare results among the participants.

 Researchers monitor individuals in their usual environment, without changing their activities, and track specific health information.
 For example, researchers want to learn more about the impact of sleep on overall health.
 Their study might look at individuals who sleep more than 6 hours a night compared to those who sleep less than 6 hours a night.
 The researchers would monitor any changes in overall health between these two groups.